Edgar Lee Masters' classic work, "Spoon River Anthology," offers a fascinating character study of the American mind in the mid-20th-century.

 Introduction, Text of Poem, Commentary on "Hare Drummer"

-Hare asks a series of questions, seeking to learn how things have continued on after his death.
-That question format is reminiscent of A. E. Housman's "Is my team ploughing," in which dead man asks for a report about how things are going now that he has died.
+That question format is reminiscent of A. E. Housman's "Is my team ploughing," in which a dead man asks for a report about how things are going now that he has died.

 Do the boys and girls still go to Siever's